paulatcalaxy/CreatorApplicationWhitelists/README.md

 ### Application Whitelist Schema

-The application whitelist is a JSON file listing the application's that have been approved by the Creator.
+The application whitelist is a JSON file listing the applications that have been approved by the Creator.

 Each entry in the list stores a name and TLD URL for an application